manojkarthick/blog/src/shorts/purge-cloudflare-cache.md

 ![Automation XKCD](/img/automation.png)
 <!-- Excerpt End -->

 So, the first thing I did after setting up my cloudflare website was to write a script to purge the cache programmatically.
 It's one of THE most used options and frankly it the only functionality I use regularly on Cloudflare.
-In this Techthorpe Mini, we will look at how to purge our Cloudflare cache using Python3.
+In this Mini, we will look at how to purge our Cloudflare cache using Python3.

 ```python
 import requests